Zabrimus/jonglisto-ng/README.md

 * organize epgd channelmap.conf via drag and drop, if epgd database is configured
 * easily execute SVDRP commands on one VDR instance
 * create cronjob like jobs (shell command or svdrp commands are possible). jonglisto-ng uses quartz (http://www.quartz-scheduler.org) like triggers.
 Configuration and samples can be found at http://www.quartz-scheduler.org/documentation/quartz-2.x/tutorials/crontrigger.html.
-* show channel favourite list (channels and epg) in VDR OSD (needs plugin osdserver)
+* show channel favourite list (channels and epg, setting timers and alarm) in VDR OSD (needs plugin osdserver)
 * use URL parameter locale as the locale to use (see chapter i18n)
 * show EPG scraper information: images, extended information. (needs plugin jonglisto)